Annual Marketing Checkup

 Instead, review and make sure the company's target market and goals are still in line with the marketing efforts put forth.

-If a home furnishing's target market is suburban women in their 40's, then the marketing must be geared to reach those women where they are in their day-to-day activities.
+If a home furnishing's target demographic is suburban women in their 40's, then marketing strategies must be enacted to reach those women where they are in their day-to-day activities.
 Marketing to anyone else, or anywhere else is a waste of capital and resources.

 Branding & Logo